(574) 514-6308 [email protected]

 Hope For The Hungry is implementing a pop-up pantry program.
 Our goal is to setup our pantry at different locations throughout the city of South Bend.

-2024 Pop-Up Pantry Dates
+2025 Food Pantry Dates

 Location: NNN Community Center

 1013 Portage Ave.
-South Bend IN.
+South Bend, IN

 education